 Updated July 12, 2019.
-Creating a will certainly feels daunting, given the nature of the task (if you aren't sure if you need a will, read this primer.)
+A will can be a great complement to a life insurance policy, but creating one can certainly feel daunting.
+Especially given the nature of the task (if you aren't sure if you need a will, read this primer.)
 But if you have a modest or straightforward estate, it's relatively easy to ensure your assets go to your loved ones after you die.

 Here is how to get your will done in 15 minutes or less.